carynJohansen/CarynJohansen.github.io/_pages/cv.md

 __Genome wide association study (GWAS) on 503 corn cultivars__

-__Indentification of environmental quantitative trait loci in 503 corn cultivars__
+__Identification of environmental quantitative trait loci in 503 corn cultivars__

 ## Seminars and Training